-Recently this month, the Federal Trade Commission (FTC) issued a series of guidelines for mobile app developers to help them avoid costly fines by complying with truth-in-advertising standards and privacy principles.
-Given the recent efforts by the FTC in levying "5-digit" fines on mobile app developers who fail to obey data privacy laws, the FTC's guidelines highlight the significant importance of app developers to be extra cautious about their use of online legal terms - particularly privacy policies, terms of service and end user license agreements.
+Recently this month, the Federal Trade Commission (FTC) issued a series of guidelines for mobile app developers to help them avoid costly fines by complying with truth in advertising standards and privacy principles.
+Given the recent efforts by the FTC in levying “5-digit” fines on mobile app developers who fail to obey data privacy laws, the FTC’s guidelines highlight how significantly important it is for app developers to be extra cautious about their use of online legal terms – particularly privacy policies, terms of service, and end user license agreements.

 1) Speak the Truth

 As the famous British writer Saki once wrote, “a little inaccuracy sometimes saves tons of explanation.”
 In the FTC’s eyes, once you offer your app to the public, you become an advertiser.